openoereb/pyramid_oereb/doc/source/installation.rst

 2.  **A running Database:**
     For the standard configuration you need a running database with a role, which is allow to create schemata and tables and to manipulate data.
-We recommend to use PostgreSQL with PostGIS, but theoretically use should be able to use any spatial database, that is supported by `SQLAlchemy
+We recommend to use PostgreSQL with PostGIS, but theoretically you should be able to use any spatial database, that is supported by `SQLAlchemy
     <https://www.sqlalchemy.org/>`__ and `GeoAlchemy 2 <https://geoalchemy-2.readthedocs.io/en/latest/>`__.